cherrygarcia/jhsph-tex-thesis/README.md

 This is a tex template that meets the requirements for PhD Dissertations at the Johns Hopkins School of Public Health.
-This was passed onto me by a few people so feel free to fork it and make it better!
+Feel free to fork it and make it better!